productbuilder/pb-frt-lib-iframe-api/README.md

 Before using the `PBIframeApi`, you need to ensure that the URL where your application runs (the parent page containing the iframe) is whitelisted by ProductBuilder.
 Whitelisting is necessary to establish a secure connection between your application and the embedded iframe.
 If your URL is not whitelisted, communication with the iframe will not work.

-Please get in contact with ProductBuilder to whitelist your URL.
+By default, `localhost:8080` and `localhost:3000` are included in the whitelist, making it convenient for testing on your local machine.
+However, when deploying your application to a production environment, you'll need to get in contact with ProductBuilder to whitelist your production URL.

 Once your URL is whitelisted, you can use the `PBIframeApi` to interact with the embedded iframe without any issues.

 ## Installation